 Policies against AI Cheating:

 If anyone is caught cheating the following will occur: The player will be banned from any Pandanet AGA City League tournament in the future.
 The team will be disqualified immediately.
 If the team was eligible for a prize, they will not be for this season.
-If more than one player is caught cheating, EVERY game will require video chat verification through the game to verify who is playing.

 This section details a plan for the logistics of the fourth season including budget, staffing, and procedures.